DarriusChen/Regulatory-Compliance-Mapping-Database/README.md

    is a query language for APIs and a runtime for fulfilling those queries with your existing data.
 It provides a complete and understandable description of the data in your API, gives clients the power to ask for exactly what they need and nothing more, makes it easier to evolve APIs over time, and enables powerful developer tools.

 ## Database
-Because of the size limit, I put the SQLite database on huggingface: [framework.db](https://huggingface.co/datasets/Darrius0926/Regulatory-Compliance-Mapping-Database/blob/main/framework.db)
+Because of the size limit, I put the SQLite database on huggingface: [framework.db](https://huggingface.co/datasets/Darrius0926/Regulatory-Compliance-Mapping-Database/blob/main/framework.db).
+You should download it and put it under "graphql-server/src/database".

 ## Prerequisites:
 1. SQLite (3.39.5)